lochrist/lochrist.github.io/_posts/2017-07-24-processing-with-p5.md

 ![processing](https://processing.org/tutorials/gettingstarted/imgs/Fig_02_01.gif)

-It allows a user to use a custom scripting language to turn this:
+It allows an artist to use a custom scripting language to turn this:

 ```javascript
 PVector location;  // Location of shape